Hawk whose leg was caught in trap rescued in Foxboro and taken to wildlife clinic

 “They should not be set anywhere as they are an inhumane device.
 Thankfully this hawk had great people trying to help and he’ll get great help from Tufts Wildlife,” Cohen said.

-Massachusetts has banned the use of steel-jawed leg hold traps on land since 1975.
+The use of steel-jawed leg hold traps on land has been banned in Massachusetts since 1975.
 The use of both steel-jawed and padded leg hold traps to catch animals underwater was banned in 1997.